wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 = How can I get a refund? =
 Just email us at [support@mobiloud.com](mailto:support@mobiloud.com) and request a refund.
 You have 30 days since your sign up to get a full refund, no questions answered.

+= Is there a long term contract? =
+No contracts here!
+You pay month-to-month, and if you're unhappy with the service, you can simply cancel by emailing us at [support@mobiloud.com](mailto:support@mobiloud.com).
+Simple.
+No risk.

+= What are the Terms and Conditions? =
+Here is our [Terms and Conditions](http://mobiloud.com/terms.php) and [Privacy Policy](https://www.iubenda.com/privacy-policy/435863/legal).

 = What if I'm not happy with it?
 Is there any guarantee? = We offer a 30-day money back guarantee.
 If for any reason you're unhappy with your app, just send us an email at [support@mobiloud.com](mailto:support@mobiloud.com) and we'll refund all fees paid, no questions asked.

+= Where are you based? =
+We're a UK company based in London.
+Mobiloud is our trade name, and Fifty Pixels Ltd is the company name.
+Here's our full address Clerkenwell Workshops, 31 Clerkenwell Close, London, EC1R 0AT.

+= Can I contact you over the phone? =
+Of course, just call us on +44 (0) 203 086 8650 or call us on Skype (skypename fiftypixels).

 = Any questions? =
 You can contact us at [hello@mobiloud.com](mailto:hello@mobiloud.com)